Authors: Dr. Jean-Paul Rodrigue, Dr. Brian Slack and Dr. Claude Comtois

 The loosely defined term covers several dimensions related to production planning, materials management, and physical distribution.
 It opens the door to a wide array of potential applications of environmentally friendly strategies along supply chains.
-This implies that different stakeholders could be applying different strategies, all of which are labeled as green logistics.
-One corporation could be focusing on product packaging while another on alternative fuel vehicles; both are undertaking green logistics.
-However, a closer look at the concept and its applications, a great many paradoxes and inconsistencies arise, which suggests that its application may be more difficult than what might have been expected in the first place.
-Although there has been much debate about what green logistics truly entails, the transportation industry has developed very narrow and specific interests in the issue.
+This implies that different stakeholders could apply different strategies, all labeled as green logistics.
+One corporation could focus on product packaging while another on alternative fuel vehicles; both are undertaking green logistics.
+However, after a closer look at the concept and its applications, a great many paradoxes and inconsistencies arise, which suggests that its application may be more difficult than what might have been expected in the first place.
+Although much debate has been about what green logistics truly entails, the transportation industry has developed very narrow and specific interests in the issue.
 If transportation costs are reduced, and assets such as vehicles, terminals, and distribution centers are better utilized, the assumption is that green logistics strategies are being implemented.

 Interest in the environment by the logistics industry manifested itself most clearly in terms of exploiting new market opportunities.
-While traditional logistics seeks to organize forward distribution, that is the transport, warehousing, packaging, and inventory management from the producer to the consumer, environmental considerations opened up markets for recycling and disposal and led to an entire new sub-sector; reverse logistics.
-This reverse distribution involves the transport of waste and the movement of used materials.
+While traditional logistics seeks to organize forward distribution, that is, the transport, warehousing, packaging, and inventory management from the producer to the consumer, environmental considerations opened up markets for recycling and disposal and led to an entirely new sub-sector; reverse logistics.
+This reverse distribution involves waste transport and the movement of used materials.
 Even if the term reverse logistics is widely used, other names have been applied, such as reverse distribution, reverse-flow logistics, and even green logistics.
-A more recent framework is that of the circular economy, which is inserting logistics into reuse, remanufacturing, recycling, and waste disposal into a feedback loop.
+A more recent framework is the circular economy, which inserts logistics into reuse, remanufacturing, recycling, and waste disposal into a feedback loop.
 It is becoming an emerging approach that considers the full extent of logistics, which is the greening of both the forward and reverse segments of supply chains.

 2. Green Logistics and its Paradoxes

-An overview of the standard characteristics of logistical systems reveals several inconsistencies with regards to the mitigation of environmental externalities.
+An overview of the standard characteristics of logistical systems reveals several inconsistencies with regard to the mitigation of environmental externalities.
 They take the form of five basic paradoxes.

 The purpose of logistics is to reduce costs, notably transport costs.
 While the former remains the most salient logistics cost, inventory carrying costs come second.
 In addition, economies of time and improvements in service reliability, including flexibility, are further objectives.
-Corporations involved in the physical distribution of freight are highly supportive of strategies that enable them to cut transport costs in a competitive setting.
-Economies of scale in transportation, as well as higher load densities, are common cost-saving strategies that concomitantly lead to environmental benefits in terms of lower fuel consumption per ton-km.
+Corporations involved in the physical distribution of freight are highly supportive of strategies to cut transport costs in a competitive setting.
+Economies of scale in transportation and higher load densities are common cost-saving strategies that concomitantly lead to environmental benefits in terms of lower fuel consumption per ton-km.
 On some occasions, the cost-saving strategies pursued by logistic operators can be at variance with environmental considerations that become externalized.
-This means that the benefits of logistics are realized by the users and eventually to the consumer if the benefits are shared along the supply chain.
+This means that the users realize the benefits of logistics, and eventually, these benefits reach the consumer if the benefits are shared along the supply chain.

 However, the environment assumes a wide variety of burdens and costs, which form a hierarchy ranging from costs internal to the supply chain to externalized costs.
-Society is becoming less willing to accept these costs, and pressure is increasingly being put on governments and corporations to include greater environmental considerations in their activities.
+Society is becoming less willing to accept these costs, and pressure is increasing on governments and corporations to include more significant environmental considerations in their activities.
 A salient example concerns food supply chains that have been impacted by lower transport costs, enabling diversification of the suppliers and longer transport chains.
-The concept of food-miles has been developed as an attempt to capture the full costs of food distribution by using the distance food is carried as a proxy.
+The concept of food-miles has been developed to capture the full costs of food distribution by using the distance food is carried as a proxy.
 Such measures are controversial since sourcing can vary substantially for a product based on changing input costs and seasonality.

-In logistics, time is often the essence.
+In logistics, time is often of the essence.
 By reducing the time of flows, the velocity of the distribution system is increased, and consequently, its efficiency.
 This is mainly achieved by using the most polluting and least energy-efficient transportation modes.
-The significant increase of air freight and trucking is partially the result of time constraints imposed by logistical activities.
-The time constraints are the result of increasing flexibility of industrial production systems and the retailing sector.
+The significant increase in air freight and trucking is partially the result of time constraints imposed by logistical activities.
+The time constraints result from the increased flexibility of industrial production systems and the retailing sector.
 Logistics offers door-to-door (DTD) services, mostly coupled with just-in-time (JIT) strategies.
 Other modes cannot satisfy the requirements such a situation creates as effectively.
 This leads to a vicious circle; the more DTD and JIT strategies are applied, the further the negative environmental consequences of the traffic it creates.
 The slow steaming strategy pursued by maritime shipping companies is further challenging time management within long-distance supply chains.

 At the heart of logistics is the overriding importance of service reliability.
 Its success is based upon the ability to deliver freight on time with the least breakage or damage.
 Logistics providers often realize these objectives by utilizing the modes that are perceived as being the most reliable.
-The least polluting modes are generally regarded as being the least reliable in terms of on-time delivery, lack of breakage, and safety.
+The least polluting modes are generally regarded as the least reliable regarding on-time delivery, lack of breakage, and safety.

 Ships and railways have inherited a reputation for poor customer satisfaction.
 For instance, the schedule reliability of container shipping is around 50%, implying that about half the time, a container ship will not arrive at a port terminal on the scheduled day.
-Lower reliability levels are linked with lower asset utilization levels and higher inventory levels, which is wasteful and indirectly damaging to the environment.
-The reliability of the logistics industry is built around air and truck shipments which are the two least environmentally-friendly modes.
+Lower reliability levels are linked with lower asset utilization and higher inventory levels, which are wasteful and indirectly damaging to the environment.
+The reliability of the logistics industry is built around air and truck shipments, the two least environmentally friendly modes.

 Logistics is an important factor in promoting globalization and international flows of commerce.
-Modern logistics systems economies are based on the reduction of inventories, as the speed and reliability of deliveries removes the need to store and stockpile.
+Modern logistics systems economies are based on reducing inventories, as the speed and reliability of deliveries remove the need to store and stockpile.
 Consequently, a reduction in warehousing demands is one of the advantages of logistics.
-This means, however, that inventories have been transferred to a certain degree to the transport system, especially to roads but also to terminals.
+However, this means that inventories have been transferred to a certain degree to the transport system, especially roads and terminals.
 Inventories are actually in transit, contributing still further to congestion and pollution.
-The environment and society, not the logistical operators, are assuming the external costs.
+The environment and society, not the logistical operators, assume external costs.
 Not all sectors exhibit this trend, however.

-In some industrial sectors, computers, for example, there is a growing trend for vertical disintegration of the manufacturing process, in which extra links are added to the supply chain.
+For example, in some industrial sectors, computers, there is a growing trend for vertical disintegration of the manufacturing process, in which extra links are added to the supply chain.
 Intermediate plants where some assembly is undertaken have been added between the manufacturer and consumer.
-While facilitating the customizing of the product for the consumer, it adds an additional external movement of products in the production line.
+While facilitating the customizing of the product for the consumer, it adds external movement of products in the production line.

 e.
 Information Technologies

 Information technologies have led to new dimensions in retailing.
-One of the most dynamic markets is e-commerce.
+One of the most dynamic markets concerns e-commerce.
 This is made possible by an integrated supply chain with data interchange between suppliers, assembly lines, and freight forwarders.
-Even if for the online customers there is an appearance of a movement-free transaction, the distribution online transactions create may consume more energy than other retail activities.
-The distribution activities that have benefited the most from e-commerce are parcel-shipping companies rely solely on trucking and air transportation.
-Information technologies related to e-commerce applied to logistics can obviously have positive impacts.
+Even if there is an appearance of a movement-free transaction for online customers, distribution created by online transactions may consume more energy than other retail activities.
+The distribution activities that have benefited the most from e-commerce are parcel-shipping companies that rely solely on trucking and air transportation.
+Information technologies related to e-commerce applied to logistics can have positive impacts.
 So once again, the situation may be seen as paradoxical.

 It can be argued that the paradoxes of green logistics make it challenging for the logistics industry to become significantly greener.
-The internal inconsistencies between the goal of environmental sustainability and an industry that gives undue preference to road and air transport can be seen as being irreconcilable.
-Yet internal and external pressures promoting a more environmentally-friendly logistics industry appear to be inexorable.
-How the logistics industry has responded to the environmental imperatives is not unexpected, given its commercial and economic imperatives, particularly in view of the paradoxes it is facing.
+The internal inconsistencies between the goal of environmental sustainability and an industry that gives undue preference to road and air transport can be seen as irreconcilable.
+Yet internal and external pressures promoting a more environmentally-friendly logistics industry appear inexorable.
+How the logistics industry has responded to the environmental imperatives is not unexpected, given its commercial and economic imperatives, particularly given the paradoxes it is facing.

 3. A Blueprint for Green Logistics

-Environmental pressures in many economic sectors are already manifest and for the logistics industry, it is latent but quickly emerging.
-The matter is how these pressures are going to take shape and which actors are going to be the most proactive.
+Environmental pressures in many economic sectors are already manifest in the logistics industry, including incentives to decarbonize.
+The matter is how these pressures will take shape and which actors will be the most proactive.
 Over the later three scenarios are possible, but they are not mutually exclusive:

-- A top-down approach where environmental standards are imposed on the logistic industry by government policies through regulations;
+- A top-down approach where environmental standards are imposed on the logistics industry by government policies through regulations;

 - A bottom-up approach where environmental improvements are coming from the industry itself through the adoption of best practices through innovative firms;